Riich 1/350 Los Angeles Class Submarine w/DSRV Kit First Look

 The decal sheet is included in all three releases and you're only supposed to build the Los Angeles from this sheet.
 The sheet does include sufficient numbers to render whichever boat you'd like to represent.

-My sincere thanks to Dragon Models USA for this review sample
+My sincere thanks to DML for this review sample